mawag511/Unscammed/README.md

 - PyQT5 (+ QtDesigner);
 - Jupyter Notebook (for ML algorithms' development);
 - PyTest (for testing)
-- \+ various packages listed in `requirements.txt`
+- \+ other packages listed in `requirements.txt`

 &nbsp;

 ## How the project works:

-- Different Classification Algorithms (Naive-Bayes and Logistic Regression) have been trained on different datasets to predict whether messages are possibly spam or ham (non-spam);
+- Different Classification Algorithms (Naive-Bayes, Logistic Regression and Support Vector Machine) have been trained on a merged dataset to predict whether messages are possibly spam or ham (non-spam);
-- The above-mentioned datasets have also been combined to a third dataset in order to create another algorithm, which will detect the most frequently used words in spam and ham messages, and separate them in two list (spam and ham respectively);
 - When a user inputs a message on the app, it will be checked against all three algorithms, thus giving the user the possibility to see the results of different approaches.
 The more algorithms detect the message as "spam", the more obvious it would be that the message is, indeed, a spam message.

 &nbsp;